thenoobapr/EmailPass/README.md

 # EmailPass

-I am new to this digital environment made a script using my python knowledge
+I am new to this digital environment.
+Made a script using my python knowledge.
-Hope it cracks email password
+Hope it cracks email password.